nergalex/f5-sslo-category/README.md

 * [Consul](https://www.consul.io/api/kv.html) is used to store form INPUT or custom URL categories (URLs list) as a backup configuration.

 # Proof of Concept
-This configuration has been done for a POC, do not use it as-is in a Production environment.
-Use of custom URL category have performance impacts, technical recommendation bellow must be taken in consideration.
+This configuration was done for a POC, do not use it as-is in a Production environment, call F5 Professional Services to validate your design.
-* `glob-match` URL type: Custom categories consume CPU just by existing, categories with `glob-match` patterns doubly so.
-Try to avoid `glob-match` categories if you can.
-* max URLs: if a custom URL category start to exceed 200 URLs, consider switching to a `data group` design

 Install Guide
 ======